manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/data_catalogues.md

 ---

 ---

 The PAN-NZ data catalogues provide an inventory of known datasets that describe protected areas across Aotearoa New Zealand.
 These catalogues serve two key
 purposes:
 * **Visibility:** Help users identify existing protected area datasets.
-This supports not only the compilation of the PAN-NZ national spatial layer, but also helps others discover and access protected area data sorces more easily.
+This supports not only the compilation of the PAN-NZ national spatial layer, but also helps others discover and access protected area data sources more easily.
 * **Data Improvement:** The catalogues form the foundation for strengthening the national dataset by highlighting known sources, identifying gaps or inconsistencies, and showing where further engagement with data holders may be